openego/eDisGo/doc/features_in_detail.rst

 General methodology
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The grid expansion methodology is conducted in :py:mod:`~edisgo.flex_opt.reinforce_grid`.
+The grid expansion methodology is conducted in :py:func:`~edisgo.flex_opt.reinforce_grid.reinforce_grid`.

-For now only a combined analysis of MV and LV grids is possible.
 The order grid expansion measures are conducted is as follows:

-* Reinforce transformers and lines due to over-loading issues
+* Reinforce stations and lines due to overloading issues
-* Reinforce lines in MV grid due to over-voltage issues
+* Reinforce lines in MV grid due to voltage issues
+* Reinforce distribution substations due to voltage issues
-* Reinforce lines in LV grid due to over-loading issues
+* Reinforce lines in LV grid due to voltage issues
-* Reinforce transformers and lines due to over-loading issues
+* Reinforce stations and lines due to overloading issues

-Reinforcement of transformers and lines due to over-loading issues is performed twice, once in the beginning and again after fixing over-voltage problems, because the changed power flows after reinforcing the grid may lead to new over-loading issues.
+Reinforcement of stations and lines due to overloading issues is performed twice, once in the beginning and again after fixing voltage issues, as the changed power flows after reinforcing the grid may lead to new overloading issues.
+How voltage and overloading issues are identified and solved is explained in the following sections.

+:py:func:`~edisgo.flex_opt.reinforce_grid.reinforce_grid` offers a few additional options.
+It is e.g. possible to conduct grid reinforcement measures on a copy of the graph so that the original grid topology is not changed.
+It is also possible to only identify necessary reinforcement measures for two worst-case snapshots in order to save computing time and to set combined or separate allowed voltage deviation limits for MV and LV.
+See documentation of :py:func:`~edisgo.flex_opt.reinforce_grid.reinforce_grid` for more information.

-Identification of over-voltage and over-loading issues
+Identification of overloading and voltage issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Identification of over-voltage and over-loading issues is conducted in :py:mod:`~edisgo.flex_opt.check_tech_constraints`.
+Identification of overloading and voltage issues is conducted in :py:mod:`~edisgo.flex_opt.check_tech_constraints`.

-Over-voltage is determined based on allowed voltage deviations set in the config file :any:`config_grid_expansion.cfg` in section `grid_expansion_allowed_voltage_deviations`.
+Voltage issues are determined based on allowed voltage deviations set in the config file *config_grid_expansion.cfg* in section `grid_expansion_allowed_voltage_deviations`.
+It is possible to set one allowed voltage deviation that is used for MV and LV or define separate allowed voltage deviations.
+Which allowed voltage deviation is used is defined through the parameter *combined_analysis* of :py:func:`~edisgo.flex_opt.reinforce_grid.reinforce_grid`.
+By default *combined_analysis* is set to false, resulting in separate voltage limits for MV and LV, as a combined limit may currently lead to problems if voltage deviation in MV grid is already close to the allowed limit, in which case the remaining allowed voltage deviation in the LV grids is close to zero.

-Over-load is determined based on allowed load factors that are also defined in the config file :any:`config_grid_expansion.cfg` in section `grid_expansion_load_factors`.
+Overloading is determined based on allowed load factors that are also defined in the config file *config_grid_expansion.cfg* in section `grid_expansion_load_factors`.

 Allowed voltage deviations as well as load factors are in most cases different for load and feed-in case.
 Load and feed-in case are commonly used worst-cases for grid expansion analyses.